cardboardcode/kinect_ros_setup/README.md

 ![](img/ros.png)
 ![](img/xbox.png)

-This repository contains a simple linux bash script that automatically builds XBOX-Kinect ONE ROS driver for users.
+This repository contains **a simple linux bash script that automatically builds XBOX-Kinect ONE ROS driver**.

 This is done so by downloading and building all necessary dependencies required.

 The script also automatically test the installed driver using ROS Kinetic Distribution packages such as **rviz** to ensure the installation has succeeded.